polflip/hiring-engineers/answers.md

 ## Visualizing Data:

 Utilize the Datadog API to create a Timeboard that contains:
+For this exercise I have used Postman to POST the API calls.
+Visualizing data is key on monitoring solutions, this is an easy way to create widgets to represent custom values

 * Your custom metric scoped over your host.
+This is the body:
  ```
 {
   "title" : "My_Excercise",